CardConnect Review

 - Reputation for poor customer service

-CardConnect is an independent subsidiary of direct processing giant First Data (which itself was acquired by Fiserv) and is the largest of the company’s many independent sales networks.
-But enough background — let’s get down to brass tacks.
+Merchant services provider CardConnect is an independent subsidiary of direct processing giant Fiserv/First Data and is the largest of the company’s many independent sales networks.
 CardConnect’s primary offering is CardPointe, its payment processor and payment gateway.
-Additionally, the company offers a full range of impressive, high-quality products and services, including real-time reporting, point of sale systems, and a wide range of third-party business integrations.
+Additionally, the company offers a full range of high-quality products and services, including real-time reporting, point-of-sale systems, and a wide range of third-party business integrations.

-However, as other CardConnect reviews have noted, the company’s lengthy contracts, high termination fees, and inadequate pricing transparency are less than impressive.
-Although the business-unfriendly contract terms don’t apply to everyone who signs up for CardConnect, the fact that they’re imposed at all results in the company receiving an overall score of 3 out of 5 stars.
+However, the company’s lengthy contracts, high termination fees, and inadequate pricing transparency are less than impressive.
+Although the business-unfriendly contract terms don’t apply to everyone who signs up for CardConnect, the fact that they’re imposed at all hurts the company’s overall rating.
+CardConnect’s general lack of transparency, high complaint volume and generally poor reputation among merchants doesn’t help, either.

 Products & Services